m-stein/m-stein.github.io/_posts/2016-02-13-recording-genode-screencasts-2.markdown

 Fortunately, fixing this problem was easier than thought.
 I could extract the commit for RGB565 support from the git history of my Linux *libav* repository and it worked out of the box.
-By the way, I added all *libav* patches that I created during my screencast work to the `PATCHES` variable in the `libav.port` file.
-This way, they get applied automatically when doing `prepare_port libav`.
+By the way, I added all *libav* patches that I created during my screencast work to the PATCHES variable in the `libav.port` file.
+This way, they get applied automatically when doing `tool / prepare_port`<wbr>`libav`.

 Now, I implemented the missing read operation.
 Requesting the Framebuffer Dataspace through the Framebuffer session, attaching it locally, then applying